MikeTannenbaum/digital-garden-jekyll-template/_notes/think in terms of inputs and outputs to design better processes.md

 > **Output**: what you get once you complete a process<br>**Input**: what you need in order to complete the process

-When thinking about designing a process, begin with the end in mind and know what you want to achieve.
+When designing a process, begin with the end in mind and know what you want to achieve.

 Take a meeting, for example.